Our 16 favorite sauces and spices that instantly make your food taste a lot better | CNN Underscored

 $74 at Brightland

 Never would I think I would be the type of person to splurge on olive oil.
 But when you discover an olive oil like Brightland, it’s just natural.
-The secret to Brightland’s deliciousness starts the same way all good food does – with high-quality ingredients.
+The secret to Brightland’s deliciousness starts the same way all good food does: with high-quality ingredients.
 The brand carefully sources olives from a family-run farm in California, which are then cold-pressed into custom-blended oils.
-Unlike generic olive oils, they’re all about ensuring that their olive oils and vinegars are never over processed or rotten, and free from fillers or artificial preservatives.
-The two oils in this duo are the brand’s bestselling, foundational extra virgin olive oils.
-While Awake is designed for roasting and sauteing, Alive is a perfect complement that’s suited for drizzling over greens, and in dressings and marinades.
+Unlike generic olive oils, the brand is all about ensuring that its olive oils and vinegars are never overprocessed or rotten, and free from fillers or artificial preservatives.
+The two oils in this duo are the brand’s bestselling, foundational extra-virgin olive oils.
+While Awake is designed for roasting and sautéing, Alive is a perfect complement that’s suited for drizzling over greens and using in dressings and marinades.
 Check out our Brightland review here.

 Flatiron Pepper Co.
 Four Pepper Blend